 Being a young adult in 2023 is no picnic.
 You (mostly) don’t know what you want to do, your love life’s a slow-motion disaster film, and your parents keep asking when you’re going to settle down/get married/go to med school.

-Oh, and you’ve got crazy student loan debt, inflation and housing prices are through the roof, and a climate crisis just killed a bunch of zebras in Kenya.
+Oh, and you’ve got crazy student loan debt, inflation and housing prices are through the roof.

 It’s enough to make you feel like this:

 It doesn’t have to be this hard.
-While we can’t tell you how to figure out what you want to do with your life, or get you to stop drunk-texting your ex, or bring those poor zebras back, we can definitely help you get your finances in order.
+While we can’t tell you how to figure out what you want to do with your life, or get you to stop drunk-texting your ex, we can definitely help you get your finances in order.

 Here’s how to be an adult.
 On paper, at least.